A hazardous chemical can be a solid, liquid or gas. It can be a pure substance, consisting of one ingredient, or a mixture of substances.

 - Classifying chemicals and Labelling chemicals – Safe Work Australia

-- Hazardous Chemical Information System – information on chemicals that have been classified in accordance with the Globally Harmonised System of Classification and Labelling of Chemicals (GHS)
+- Hazardous Chemical Information System – information on chemicals that have been classified in accordance with the GHS

-- GHS Labelling and Australian Dangerous Goods quick guide and display (PDF, 2.0 MB).
+- GHS Labelling and Dangerous Goods Compatibility guide (PDF, 2.2 MB).

 Legislation and Codes of Practice